 It was always a time to encourage the Mums about how beautiful their new baby is.

 And it was a lovely time to speak positive words over the new little life, believing the baby would grow to become a loved and treasured soul.

 Sharing Love with the Villagers

-We learnt a few Lugandan (their local language) words, and I loved the way they held our hands and looked us in the eye as they greeted us.
+We learned a few Lugandan (their local language) words, and I loved the way they held our hands and looked us in the eye as they greeted us.

 They loved us to take their photographs and show them.

-Rarely is there a mirror in any home, or any need to feel special, so we aimed to friend them, and show them we cared about their life and loved them.
+Rarely is there a mirror in any home, or any need to feel special, so we aimed to friend them, and show them we cared about their lives and loved them.

 Sharing Love with the Children